orbitjs/orbitjs-site/src/v0.16/guide/querying-data.md

 ## Filtering

-You as shown in some of the previous examples, you can filter over the records that are found by a `findRecords` or `findRelatedRecords` query.
+As shown in some of the previous examples, you can filter over the records that are found by a `findRecords` or `findRelatedRecords` query.
 Filtering is done building a boolean expression and only retrieving the records for which this expression returns `true`.
 This boolean expression, just like it is with regular javascript, is built out of three parts.

 Javascript:
 ```